 The construction phase of the new CHP plant generated between 800 and 1,000 jobs, while 35 permanent jobs are expected to be generated for the operations and maintenance of the facility.

-Other ancillary facilities include a feedstock sift and crushing building, a 50,000m³ underground fuel storage facility, underground tunnels integrating a transportation belt to convey the feedstock to the process plant, an ash silo, and biofuel storage facilities.
+Other ancillary facilities include a feedstock sift and crushing building, a 50,000m³ underground fuel storage facility, an ash silo, biofuel storage facilities and underground tunnels, which will integrate a transportation belt to convey the feedstock to the process plant.

 The project also involved the construction of a 200m-long fuel loading pier and upgrade of infrastructure at Värtan Energy Port, with the inclusion of fuel storage and handling facilities.